brittpinder/ios-reference/swift/error-handling/README.md

         print("You rolled a three!")
     default:
-        assertionFailure("Rolling a 3-sided die shouldn't have any other results.") print("Hello World") // This line is executed only in a Release build }
+        assertionFailure("Rolling a 3-sided die shouldn't have any other results.")
     }
+}
 ```
 >It is important to note that `assert(false)` and `assertionFailure()`, while similar, are not the same thing.
-The first expression says to the compiler, *"crash when this line is hit in debug mode if my condition fails"*, whereas the second expression says to the compiler, *"always crash in Debug mode if you hit this line"*. `assertionFailure()` therefore provides an optimization hint to the compiler that it can discard all the code that comes after it - whether or not this actually happens is up to the compiler.
+The first expression says to the compiler, *"crash when this line is hit in debug mode if my condition fails"*, whereas the second expression says to the compiler, *"always crash in Debug mode if you hit this line"*. `assertionFailure()` therefore provides an optimization hint to the compiler that it can discard all the code that comes after it (although whether or not this actually happens is up to the compiler).

 <br/>